 3) IQ tests cannot always measure someone’s ability accurately.
 Health conditions and neurological differences result in people having uneven patterns of ability, which confuse IQ tests.

-(This is the second post in this series; my first post discusses the most popular current theory of suicide as well as some statistics on it.)
+(This is the second post in this series; my first post discusses the most popular current theory of suicide as well as some statistics on it, and my third post discusses some assumptions made by suicide prevention initiatives)

-In the lead-up to this years WSPD I’ve seen many videos aimed at individuals who currently feel suicidal, encouraging them not to act on that feeling.
+In the lead-up to WSPD 2019, I’ve seen many videos aimed at individuals who currently feel suicidal, encouraging them not to act on that feeling.
 But that can’t be the full story for such a large goal as preventing suicide.
-So, my question for today is- what does “suicide prevention” actually mean?
+So, my question for today is; what does “suicide prevention” actually mean?
 What areas does it cover, and how does it work?

 According to Wikipedia, suicide prevention is “the collective efforts of citizen organisations, health professionals and related professionals to reduce the incidence of suicide”.
-This is centred on direct intervention accompanied by four supporting parts: treating depression, improving people’s coping strategies, reducing risk factors for suicide, and giving people hope.
+This is centred on direct intervention, and accompanied by four supporting parts: treating depression, improving people’s coping strategies, reducing risk factors for suicide, and giving people hope.

 Theresa May’s mental health reform speech on Monday was the first time I’ve heard her say more than a soundbite, and also the first time I’ve heard her talk about anything other than Brexit, so I wasn’t sure what to expect.